Small Business Planning

 Another question to ask yourself is this: Do I have the active support of my family?
 Starting a business can put a strain on your relationships.
 Be sure you either have the support of your loved ones or are determined enough to succeed without it.

-Starting a business can be rewarding, but it’s not easy.
+Starting a business can be rewarding, but it’s not an easy task.
 Considering these questions before starting a business is a great start.
 Download my free ebook, The 10 Critical Responsibilities of a Business Owner, to learn more about the needed skills to own a business successfully.

 Coach Dave